-Gigadat routes casino transactions through Interac’s e-Transfer infrastructure, connecting directly to your existing online banking portal.
-However, the practical question is whether that integration delivers reliable performance across devices—particularly on mobile, where most casino sessions now occur—and whether the speed and accessibility of instant deposits align with safer gambling practices.
+Gigadat casino transactions route through Interac’s e-Transfer infrastructure, connecting directly to your existing online banking portal.
+However, the practical question is whether that integration delivers reliable performance across devices, particularly on mobile, where most casino sessions now occur, and whether the speed and accessibility of instant deposits align with safer gambling practices.
+We tested Gigadat transactions at Canadian-accessible online casinos to measure real-world performance.

 How deposits work